Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 #### 2.10.1.
 Boot key inverters

-The Nextor kernel has two bytes, at offsets 512 and 513 in the ROM that act as _boot key inverters_.
-There's one bit assigned to each of the keys that affect the booting process (not including the slot keys), and when that bit is set, then the meaning of the key is inverted.
+The Nextor kernel has two bytes, at offsets 512 and 513 in the ROM, that act as _boot key inverters_.
+There's one bit assigned to each of the keys that affect the booting process (not including the slot keys and the 0 and N keys), and when that bit is set, then the meaning of the key is inverted.
 For example, if the bit for the SHIFT key is set, then MSX-DOS drivers will be disabled unless SHIFT is pressed while booting.

 Being hardcoded values, the only way to customize them is to modify the Nextor ROM file before flashing it into your device.
 The `mknexrom` tool can be used for that, or you can do it manually using a hexadecimal editor.